MathisChapp/Rechnerpraktikum/README.md

 This is the repository of the group n°6 of the following class :
-"Vertiefendes Rechnerpraktikum zur Energietechnik WiSe2023" an der TU Berlin, given by Mr. Dr.-Ing.
+"Vertiefendes Rechnerpraktikum zur Energietechnik WiSe2023" at the TU Berlin, given by Mr. Dr.-Ing.
 Mathias Hofmann.

 The main objective is to model a steam generator.
 First, it should be fueled by gas (methane).